ALWAYS A KING! Mohanlal Reaches A New Milestone On Twitter!

 Moreover, Mohanlal has been an active presence on the micro-blogging site.
 The complete actor had joined Twitter on May 2010.

 Importantly, Mohanlal has even raced past Kamal Haasan, who has 1.2 Million followers on Twitter.
-The other superstar of Mollywood, Mammootty, has 7 Lakh followers on the micro-blogging site.

-Young actors like Dulquer Salmaan and Nivin Pauly have 6.7 Lakh and 2.37 Lakh followers respectively, on Twitter.
+Take a look at the number of followers that some other Malayalam actors have on Twitter..